 Do catmint symbolize love?

 In the language of flowers, catmint flowers are associated with love.
 They’re a great way to let someone know you love them.

 Catmint Flowers – The Final Word

-For a long-flowering plant that produces colorful almost all season long, you can’t go wrong with catmint.
-As an added bonus, deer and rodents are repelled by Nepeta’s aromatic foliage and flowers, while pollinators are attracted.
+You can’t go wrong with catmint, a long-flowering plant that produces colorful blooms almost all season long.
 Along with their culinary, medicinal, and insecticidal benefits, these lovely flowers send positive messages, too.
 In the language of flowers, a gift of catmint symbolizes happiness, love, and fertility while sending messages of strength and courage.